 - First off, combine all the wet ingredients in a mixing bowl.

 - Then sift your dry ingredients over wet ones, fold in with a spatula.

 - Now quickly coat blueberries in some flour.
 This step is to prevent berries from sinking in and collecting at the bottom.

 Don't you want to pop some into your mouth right away? ♥

 So before I say anything else, look at this! ↓

-It is not a blueberry muffin, if not a ton of blueberries explode in your mouth.
+It is not a lemon blueberry muffin, if not a ton of blueberries explode in your mouth.
 Yes, I meant in almost every single bite.

 Well distributed juicy blueberries in a bright and refreshing sweet citrusy lemon muffin!
 These lemon and blueberry muffins are so soft, moist and light that you might call these cupcakes.
 But these aren't missing their muffin component either.
 They are so hearty!

-Moist, glossy and shining happily on the top lemon blueberry muffins for you! ⇑ ⇑ ⇑
+Moist, glossy and shining happily on the top blueberry muffins for you! ⇑ ⇑ ⇑

-These are very large muffins baked by filling muffin liners to the brim.
-No, your muffins won't convert into a yellow lemon lava in your oven.
+The standard sized muffins are baked by filling muffin liners to the brim.
+No, your muffins won't convert into a yellow lemon lava in the oven.

 Because, initially we are setting our oven to a high temperature, so that these rise all the way to the top.
 Finally lower the temperature to let them bake well on the inside!